-For the purposes of determining whether the financial statements are free from material error, we define materiality as the magnitude of an omission or misstatement that, individually or in aggregate, could reasonably be expected to influence the users of the financial statements.
+In order to decide whether the financial statements are free from material error, we define materiality as the scale of an omission or misstatement that, individually or added together could reasonably be expected to influence the users of the financial statements.
 Our evaluation requires professional judgement and so takes into account qualitative as well as quantitative considerations implied in the definition.

-We have determined that overall materiality for the financial statements' of the Council is £1.962 million based on 2% of Gross Revenue Expenditure.
-We will communicate uncorrected audit misstatements greater than £98,100 to you.
+We have determined that overall materiality for the financial statements of the Council is £700,240 based on 2% of gross expenditure.
+We will communicate uncorrected audit misstatements greater than £35,012.

-The amount we consider material at the end of the audit may differ from our initial determination.
-At this stage, however, it is not feasible to anticipate all the circumstances that might ultimately influence our judgement.
-At the end of the audit we will form our final opinion by reference to all matters that could be significant to users of the financial statements, including the total effect of any audit misstatements, and our evaluation of materiality at that date.
+The amount we consider material at the end of the audit may differ from our initial decision.
+At this stage, however, we cannot anticipate all the circumstances that might influence our judgement.
+At the end of the audit we will form our final opinion by referring to anything that could be significant to users of the financial statements, including the total effect of any audit misstatements, and our evaluation of materiality at that date.